emissary-ingress/emissary/user-guide/knative.md

     helloworld-go   ExternalName   <none>       helloworld-go.default.example.com   <none>    3m
     ```

-    We can now use this value and the `EXTERNAL-IP` of Ambassador's Kubernetes service to route to the application:
+    We can now use this value and the `EXTERNAL-IP` of Ambassador Edge Stack's Kubernetes service to route to the application:

     ```
     curl -H “Host: helloworld-go.default.example.com” <ambassador IP>
     ```

-We have now installed Knative with Ambassador handling traffic to our serverless applications.
+We have now installed Knative with Ambassador Edge Stack handling traffic to our serverless applications.
 See the [Knative documentation](https://knative.dev/umentation/) for more information on what else Knative can do.